MABelanger/jslib-html5-camera-photo/README.md

   .catch((error)=>{/* ... */});
 ```

+#### Start with a user-selected video input
+if the user has multiple cameras you can get a list of them using `getInputVideoDeviceInfos()`.
+When the user selects
+a camera you can start the camera with the `deviceId` of the video input they selected as the third parameter, e.g.

+    cameraPhoto.startCamera(undefined, undefined, input.deviceId)

+You can determine which device is currently in use by calling `getInputVideoDeviceInfos()` and checking the `deviceId`
+in that object.
+So if you wanted to have a button that simply rotated among inputs, you can thus figure out which
+device is currently in use, find its position in the `getInputVideoDeviceInfos()` result, and select the next one.

 #### getDataUri()
 Function that return the `dataUri` of the current frame of the camera.
 To use that function build the configuration object with the corresponding properties.
 To use the default value, just ommit the properties: